HauptJ/Golang-Cover/README.md

 - --position: name of the position
 - --source: source of advertisement of the position, eg. LinkedIn

+#### Options:
+- 1.)
+Everything w/ ref included as one file
+- 2.)
+Everything w/ ref as seperate files
+- 3.)
+Cover and CV w/ ref included as one file
+- 4.)
+Cover and CV w/ ref as seperate files
+- 5.)
+Cover and Resume included as one file
+- 6.)
+Cover and Resume as seperate files
+- 7.)
+CV w/ ref
+- 8.)
+CV w/0 ref
+- default: Just the resume

-**Example: ** ```.\main.exe --company "Some Company" --cover sep --note "I am a developer who loves to code." --source "your company's website" --position "Software Engineer" --contact "Some Person"```
+**Example: ** ```.\main.exe --company "Some Company" --opt 1 --note "I am a developer who loves to code." --source "your company's website" --position "Software Engineer" --contact "Some Person"```